-In Camp Calomine by RH Junior, the entire camp is run by these.
+In Camp Calomine, the entire camp is run by these.
 Ralph gets in a dig using Sundoggie, a vegan who identifies with otters—which Charles uses against him by point out that otters are carnivores.

 A bunch of college students in an episode of Pinky and the Brain free laboratory animals, and then immediately toss them into the wild to fend for themselves... usually in the wrong habitats, in part thanks to completely misidentifying the species.
 This includes taking the titular laboratory mice and tossing them out of a plane into the Amazon Jungle.

-PETA in South Park was depicted as a bunch of zoophiles who thought having a cow as a sports mascot was degrading and forces South Park Elementary to change it.
+In one episode, PETA was depicted as a bunch of zoophiles who thought having a cow as a sports mascot was degrading and forces South Park Elementary to change it.
 Among the choices the kids could vote for was the Redskins, which Stan points out is offensive and degrading to Native Americans, only to be told that it was okay, because PETA doesn't care about people being degraded, just animals.

 In the episode "Free Willzyx", animal activists shot down a group of police officers, border patrol officers, and an innocent bystander to get a whale to Mexico.
-Worse yet, the reason, which the animal liberation group was unaware of, was that the whale was being transported to Mexico not to get it to the ocean, but to the moon (this, of course, makes sense in context).
+Worse yet, the reason, which the animal liberation group was unaware of, was that the whale was being transported to Mexico not to get it to the ocean, but to the moon (It Makes Sense in Context).
 It got there.
 As you might have expected, it didn't last long.
 The episode was parodying the movie Free Willy.

-South Park also had its own way with Whale Wars in an episode in season 13, satirizing them as media whores who weren't being nearly extreme enough.
+Whale Wars was skewered in an episode in season 13, satirizing them as media whores who weren't being nearly extreme enough.
 When Stan joins their crew and starts using actual terrorism methods to fight whalers, the only thing that people seem to notice is how this makes the show interesting to watch for once as well how many ratings the new show is getting.

 An episode of The Powerpuff Girls had an animal rights group try to stop the PPGs from "harassing" Mojo Jojo, i.e., stopping him from committing crimes.
 They claimed Mojo wasn't evil but only following his natural instincts.....which included building incredibly complex machinery, and living in an entirly human manner including speaking in clear if over iterative english.
 The girls then helped them move Mojo into the wild.